-A Swan Neck deformity is a condition where the middle joint of the finger, hyperextends or bends backwards and the end joint near the fingernail, flexes or bends downwards.
+A Swan Neck finger deformity is a condition where the middle joint of the finger hyper-extends or bends backwards and the end joint near the fingernail, flexes or bends downwards.

 How do you get a Swan Neck deformity?

-Splinting the finger to stop the hyperextension is often all that is needed and can be a very successful long term solution.
-In more severe cases, surgery can be done to help realign the tendons and tighten the tissues around the joint.
+Using a finger splint/brace to stop the hyperextension is often all that is needed and can be a very successful long term solution.
+In more severe cases, surgery may be done to help realign the tendons and tighten the tissues around the joint.

-There are many finger splints on the market designed to treat Swan Neck deformity.
+There are many finger splints and braces on the market designed to treat Swan Neck deformity.
 There are metal splints, stainless steel and silver splints available.
-As the steel splints can be hard to wear and the silver splints can be expensive, a lightweight plastic splint called the Oval-8 Finger Splint may be a great option.
+As the steel splints can be hard to wear and the silver splints can be expensive, our lightweight plastic Oval-8 Finger Splint may be a great option.

-Oval-8 splints are designed to prevent hyperextension but still allow the finger to bend.
-They come in a broad range of sizes so they will fit almost any hand and are thin enough to be worn on several fingers at the same time if necessary.
-The wide bands make them comfortable to wear and depending on skin color, they can almost disappear on your finger.
-Oval-8’s are comfortable, cost effective and can be worn short term or permanently if needed.
+Oval-8 splints are designed to prevent hyperextension, but still allow your fingers to bend.
+They come in a broad range of sizes so they will fit most sized hands and they are thin enough to be worn on several fingers at a time.
+The wide bands make them comfortable to wear and the neutral color makes them barely noticeable on your finger.
+Oval-8’s are comfortable, cost effective and can be worn short or long term if needed.

 Like what you’ve read?
 Click here to subscribe to the blog!